Pineapple Upside Down Cake

 This post may contain affiliate links.
 Please read my disclosure policy.

-If you are looking for a dessert that is very easy to make, yet looks like you spent a lot of time in the kitchen, this cake is definitely a show stopper.
-It is delicious served warm, with a drizzle of caramel and topped with vanilla ice cream or whipped cream on the side.
+There is something extra delicious about the combination of tangy pineapple in a sweet dessert like this pineapple sheet cake, or pineapple rice pudding!
+But if you are looking for a dessert that is easy to make, yet looks like you spent a lot of time in the kitchen, this cake is definitely a show stopper.

 Pineapple Upside Down Cake